php-fig/fig-standards/accepted/PSR-3-logger-interface.md

   [RFC 5424][] levels (debug, info, notice, warning, error, critical, alert, emergency).

-- A ninth method, `log`, accepts a log level as first argument.
+- A ninth method, `log`, accepts a log level as the first argument.
 Calling this method with one of the log level constants MUST have the same result as calling the level-specific method.
 Calling this method with a level not defined by this specification MUST throw a `Psr\Log\InvalidArgumentException`